zeke/faves/README.md

 Audit your machine to generate a list of the npm packages you use most.

+`faves` is a command line tool.
+Give it a directory and it will find every `package.json` file that is *not* inside a `node_modules` or `.git` directory.
+It inspects the `dependencies` property of each file and keeps a running tally of dependencies.
+When it's done, a list npm packages names is printed to stdout, sorted by count.

+If you run `faves` without passing a directory argument, it will default to `~`.
+This will probably be a bit slow, but you'll get results for npm project on your machine!

 ## Installation

 Download node at [nodejs.org](http://nodejs.org) and install it, if you haven't already.